What is Risk Analysis?

 Risk Analysis Example

-Transport & Logistics Risk Analysis Example: The director of a multinational shipping company is anxious about the impact an upcoming storm will have on business operations.
-She believes the company should set aside some money for recovery after the storm hits.
-Her colleague, however, thinks differently.
-He argues that the storm won’t affect them that much.
-To convince her colleague and fellow directors, she performs a business impact analysis and presents its results in the next board meeting.
+Transport & Logistics Risk Analysis Example: The director of a multinational shipping company worries about an upcoming storm’s impact on operations and proposes setting aside recovery funds.
+A colleague disagrees, believing the storm will have minimal effects.
+To convince him and other directors, she conducts a business impact analysis and presents the results at the next board meeting.

 How to Perform Risk Analysis

-For leaders who have already decided on the type of risk analysis to perform, here are steps and instructions on how to perform risk analysis for each type:
+For leaders who have already decided on the type of risk analysis to perform, here are steps and instructions for each type:

 How to Perform Needs Assessment